kvalle/schmansible/bloggpost/choosing-a-framework.md

 ![Two aspescts of a framework](https://bekkopen.blob.core.windows.net/attachments/e78b6072-d8f1-467e-adc5-04393f533ad6)

 First we have the part you interact with directly, the DSL.
-And secondly there is the model of provisioning.
+And secondly there is the tool, which is largely defined the model of provisioning it supports.
 By model we mean how the setup works: is it pull based or push based, and does it require a master node.

 Lets start by considering the latter.